Why Anita Sarkeesian started the Game and Online Harassment Hotline

 Sarkeesian ended most of that effort around 2017, but she continues to be concerned about issues in games and the mindfulness of those who play them, who have increasingly reported mental health challenges.
 I spoke with her in an interview about the hotline and the reasons behind it.
 She wants it to address issues of abuse, burnout, depression, or anything else that is bothering people.
 The hotline is an emotional support resource for all kinds of emotional distress and issues.
 It’s not just around harassment.
 It will also be about listening to someone, but not prescribing an answer for their problems.

 It took more than a year to get off the ground, as it took time to raise money and figure out the service.
-People can initiate the process by sending a text message to 23368, and then they can arrange for a phone call.
+People can initiate the process by sending a text message to 23368.
+The hotline is text-only.
 The hotline has trained call center experts and volunteers to handle the calls, and they can refer people to the proper resources, such as suicide prevention, as needed.

 The hotline opens at 4 p.m.
 Pacific time on Monday, August 3.
 It will be available from 4 p.m. to 7 p.m.
 Pacific times, Monday through Friday.